Skip to main content

 • A condition controlling the use of land adjoining, abutting or adjacent to the application site which is under the control of the applicant where it is expedient for the purposes of or in connection with the development or appropriate for conserving a public amenity on the adjoining, abutting or adjacent lands.

 • A condition providing that points of detail relating to a specific issue may be agreed between the planning authority and the person carrying out the development.
-Any such agreement must be confined to the points specified by the Board.
-In default of agreement, the matter may be referred to the Board for determination.
+Any such agreement must be confined to the points specified by the Commission.
+In default of agreement, the matter may be referred to the Commission for determination.

 • A condition requiring the payment of a financial contributions under development or supplementary development contribution schemes made by planning authorities under sections 48 and/or 49 of the 2000 Act as amended and including any special contributions under s.48(2)(c).